Bob Bradley Profile

 |Birthplace||Montclair, New Jersey, USA|

-Profile of former USMNT head coach Bob Bradley, who after an ill-fated spell at Swansea City is finding success again at Los Angeles FC.
+Profile of former USA head coach Bob Bradley, who after an ill-fated spell at Swansea City restored his reputation at Los Angeles FC.

-Bob Bradley is an American soccer coach who is currently the head coach of Major League Soccer (MLS) team Los Angeles FC.
+Bob Bradley is an American soccer coach who was most recently head coach of Major League Soccer (MLS) team Los Angeles FC.

 Bradley has had several coaching roles, most notably taking charge of the US Men's National Team (USMNT).